 This year's Annual Meeting will be conducted virtually through a live audio webcast and online stockholder tools accessible via the Internet.
 There will be no physical meeting location.
 We have adopted this format to facilitate stockholder attendance and to enable stockholders to participate fully, and equally, regardless of size, resources, or physical location.
-We believe this format will also reduce the costs to the Company and stockholders of planning, holding, and attending the Annual Meeting, while still allowing for the same participation opportunities as were available at an in-person meeting.
-These proxy materials include instructions on how to access and participate in the virtual Annual Meeting and how you may vote your shares of Company stock before or during the Annual Meeting.
+We believe this format will also reduce the costs to the Company and stockholders of planning, holding, and attending the Annual Meeting, while still allowing for the same participate in the virtual Annual Meeting and how you may vote your shares of Company stock before or during the Annual Meeting.